Yuz2023/Graph_driven_automated_research/README.md

   mechanically.
-- **A knowledge graph.** The laboratory's accumulated knowledge — publications, experiment reports, and verified textbook facts — is indexed as a graph of 13,965 nodes, so retrieval is traceable to its sources.
+- **A knowledge graph.** The laboratory's accumulated knowledge — publications, experiment reports, and verified textbook facts — is indexed as a graph, so retrieval is traceable to its sources.
 - **A provenance graph.** Decisions, experiments, and rules are recorded as a graph, so every conclusion can be traced back to the record that